- Key Facts

 Notably, work incentives and time limits are not the correct focus for the third and fourth categories.
 For the third category, our population with disabilities needs a reliable safety net in place that is not abused by misuse and fraud.

 For the fourth category to move out of poverty, they must have a personal desire and commitment to get their life back on track.
 The fourth category requires constant, long-term and personalized attention from leaders within their community.
-Some examples of these programs are featured in “Comeback”, a series of short 10 minute videos produced by Opportunity Lives and The Woodson Center.

 What is the Poverty Trap?